Immersion

 Q. What is the Math Immersion Program?

 Successful completion of a 2000-level math course is a degree requirement for all Baruch students and a requirement for admission to many of Baruch’s most popular majors.
-Depending on your math placement and your intended major, you may be required to complete one or more levels of algebra before you can take the 2000-level math course required for your degree.
-The Immersion Program enables you to complete some or all of your algebra coursework before your first semester at Baruch.
+Depending on your math placement and your intended major, you may be required to complete algebra before you can take the 2000-level math course required for your degree.
+The Immersion Program enables you to complete your algebra coursework before your first semester at Baruch.
+Once you have begun your first semester at Baruch, you are no longer eligible to participate in the Math Immersion Program.

-You may not enroll in any other summer or winter courses at Baruch while you are participating in the math immersion program.
+You may not enroll in any other summer courses at Baruch while you are participating in the math immersion program.

 Q. How do I know if I need to take algebra?